The Dementia Microdosing Protocol - A Mindful Approach to Dementia & Psychedelics

 Who am I to judge?

-As you can see, I continue to contemplate the many facets of mindful inquiry.
-It is from the heart of mindfulness—literally, my heart expanding—that this has been my compass along this challenging but also heart-opening journey.
+Mindful inquiry enables me to contemplate the many facets of bringing psychedelic microdosing to those with dementia.
+The heart of mindfulness—literally, the expansion of my heart—has been my compass along this challenging but also heart-opening journey.

-Which substances are being used?
-Plants?
-Fungi?
-Synthetic?
-How are they sourced?
-Cultivated?
-Are they legal?
-Not legal?
-I find my husband’s inability to legally access psychoactive mushrooms for Alzheimer’s immoral and unethical.
-The stigma others may have due to legality issues may prevent them from accessing their right to improve their condition.
+Personally, I find my husband’s inability to legally access psychoactive mushrooms for his Alzheimer’s both immoral and unethical.
+Similarly, what about the stigma others feel over legality issues, thereby preventing someone who is afflicted from accessing their right to improve their condition?
 Is that ethical?

 CONCLUSION

-We are at the frontier of learning how mindful microdosing can benefit those with Alzheimer’s and other dementias.
-My husband is helping to pave the way to demonstrate how microdosing and other psychedelics have helped him in his journey with Alzheimer’s.
-Advocating on his behalf has led me, as a trained microdosing coach, educator, and writer, to share his story in support of the millions now with Alzheimer’s and the millions more who will be diagnosed with dementia every day throughout the world.
-Creating The Dementia Microdosing Protocol is part of this pioneering effort.
+We are at the frontier of learning how mindful microdosing can benefit those with Alzheimer’s and other types of dementia.
+My husband is helping pave the way by demonstrating how microdosing psychedelics has helped him in his Alzheimer’s journey.
+Advocating on his behalf has led me, as a trained microdosing coach, educator, and writer, to share his story in support of the millions now living with Alzheimer’s and the tens of thousands more who will be diagnosed with dementia every single day throughout the world.
+Creating and putting forth the Dementia Microdosing Protocol is part of this pioneering effort.

 - Lauren Alderfer, PhD.